manvirheer/StratHub/README.md

 You have the option to opt in a weekly or a monthly email. :computer:
 ## General Timeline
 > Main Deadline - Dec 31, 2020
+- Above deadline is applicable for
+ - Front-End for new users to Sign-In
+   - Comprising feedback reviews, about segment, SEO management